 I have mentioned image description but we also come across story description with the use of images.
 This is usual for the CNaVT exams.

-For NT2 degrees you practice in dialogues where you are assigned with a role from the exercise or the images.
+For NT2 degrees you practice in dialogues where you are assigned a role from the exercise or the images.

 So we see that the exam topics of different organizations provide us with a variety of activities.
-Often our students are not interested in taking exams for A1-A2 levels but it’s necessary for one to comprehend their requirements and of course develop skills in all parts of the language.
+Often our students are not interested in taking exams for A1-A2 levels but it’s necessary for one to comprehend their requirements and, of course, develop skills in all parts of the language.

 Another exam organization provides online activities where you can listen to some questions, as if they were asked in real life.
 Someone will ask you something about yourself and you will need to answer that.
 You take your time, prepare what you want to say and record your voice giving the right answer.
 The fact that the questions come from a ministry website gives prestige, something that every student needs in order to feel confident.